ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ### Performance

-CyFi was evaluated using ground measurements from 12 data providers spanning the time range August 2015 to December 2021.
-CyFi was able to generate estimates for 2,880 of the 4,035 points in the test set.
-The remaining points did not have a valid satellite image from which to generate an estimate, meaning there was no satellite image within 30 days of the sampling date where cloud pixels accounted for no more than 5% of the pixels in the bounding box.
+CyFi was evaluated using 2,880[^footnote-3] ground measurements from 12 data providers spanning the time range August 2015 to December 2021.
 Given that CyFi relies on Sentinel-2 imagery, the earliest date in the evaluation set aligns with the launch of Sentinel-2 (mid 2015).
 Of these points, 1,153 were low severity, 504 were moderate severity, and 1,223 were high severity according to ground measurement data.
 Some states only conduct toxin analysis when blooms are suspected, which may account for the large number of high-severity observations in the evaluation set.

 :::{figure} eval_data_providers.webp
 :label: fig:eval_data